-The relative timing of these events may be changed.
-In addition, the GTS, GSR, and GWE events may be made dependent on the DONE pins of multiple devices all going High, forcing the devices to start in synchronism.
-The sequence may also be paused at any stage until lock has been achieved on any or all DLLs.
+The relative timing of these events can be changed.
+In addition, the GTS, GSR, and GWE events can be made dependent on the DONE pins of multiple devices all going High, forcing the devices to start in synchronism.
+The sequence can also be paused at any stage until lock has been achieved on any or all DLLs.